saurav193/capstone_BIBA/doc/internal_report.md

 The data used in this iteration of modeling can be found [here](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/data/train_data.zip).
 On Google Drive, it is saved as `playground_stats_capped.csv`.
-The major difference between the new and old dataset is the range of the target variable. `unacast_session_count` values over 3000 were normalized to fall between 3000 and 4000.
+The major difference between this dataset and the previous one is the range of the target variable. `unacast_session_count` values over 3000 were normalized to fall between 3000 and 4000.

 Preprocessing techniques were reconsidered.
 As for imputation, we began by taking a closer look at each feature.
-In some features, missing values were in fact synonymous with zeros.
+In some features, missing values were in fact synonymous with 0s.
 In others, it made more sense to replace missing values with the mean or a specific value.
 For example, missing values related to presidential election results in Alaska were filled in manually.
 Feature engineering and selection were also performed to reduce dimensionality.
 This involved dropping columns with low fill rates, removing correlated features, and combining columns using domain knowledge.
 The discussion surrounding feature engineering and selection is documented [here](https://github.com/Z2hMedia/capstone_machine_learning/issues/95).